Using an MRS Client on Nodes Outside a Cluster

 - Set Login User to root.

-If other users are used, ensure that they have read, write, and execute permission on the save path.
+If other users are used, ensure that the users have read, write, and execute permission on the save path.

-- Select Password or SSH Private Key in Login Mode.
+- In Login Mode, select Password or SSH Private Key.

 - Password: Enter the password of user root set during cluster creation.